notweerdmonk/coroutine/README.md

 #### Nested coroutines

 Calls to coroutine functions can be nested.
 Execution is delegated to a child coroutine function using `COROUTINE_DELEGATE(delegated_fn, ...)`.
 Each time the parent function gets called it shall in turn call the child function until the child function uses `COROUTINE_RESET()` or `COROUTINE_STOP()` (instead of `COROUTINE_END()`).
-After the child coroutine terminates, execution shall continue from the point at which `COROUTINE_DELEGATE` got used in the parent coroutine function.
+After the child coroutine terminates, execution shall continue from the point at which `COROUTINE_DELEGATE` was used in the parent coroutine function.
 The example below demonstrates nested coroutines with a depth of two.

 ```c
 void* delegated(int m) {